NoSelection/Moral-Decision-Multi-Agent-Simulator/README.md

 # Moral-Decision Multi-Agent Simulator

-A groundbreaking multi-agent reinforcement learning environment for studying moral decision-making and emergent social dynamics.
-Inspired by the MAEBE (Multi-Agent Ethically-Aligned Behavior Evaluation) research framework.
+A multi-agent reinforcement learning environment for studying moral decision-making and emergent social dynamics.
+Inspired by the MAEBE (Multi-Agent Ethically-Aligned Behavior Evaluation) research framework, this system enables researchers to study how different moral frameworks interact in multi-agent settings and how group dynamics influence individual decision-making.

-## 🌟 Overview
+## Overview

-This simulator creates a complex environment where multiple AI agents with different moral frameworks must make decisions about resource allocation.
-The system studies:
+This simulator creates an environment where multiple AI agents with different moral frameworks must make decisions about resource allocation.
+The system enables study of:

-- **Emergent moral behaviors** in multi-agent systems
+- Emergent moral behaviors in multi-agent systems
-- **Peer pressure and conformity** effects on decision-making
+- Peer pressure and conformity effects on decision-making
-- **Utilitarian vs deontological** reasoning trade-offs
+- Utilitarian vs deontological reasoning trade-offs
-- **Social dynamics** and group welfare optimization
+- Social dynamics and group welfare optimization
-- **Supervisor agents** that can steer group behavior
+- Supervisor agents that can influence group behavior

-## 🚀 Key Features
+## Key Features

 ### Moral Frameworks Implemented
 - **Utilitarian Agent**: Maximizes total welfare/utility